Formality of a higher-codimensional Swiss-Cheese operad: Prerequisites

 \subsection{Semi-algebraic sets and PA forms}

-For technical reasons, we will need to use the technology of semi-algebraic (SA) sets and piecewise algebraic (PA) forms~\cite{HardtLambrechtsTurchinVolic2011}.
-An SA set is a subset of $\R^{N}$ (for some $N$) which is obtained as finite unions of finite intersections of sets defined by polynomial equalities and inequalities.
-One can also define SA manifolds~\cite[Definition~2.1]{HardtLambrechtsTurchinVolic2011} and SA bundles~\cite[Definition~8.1]{HardtLambrechtsTurchinVolic2011}.
+For technical reasons, we will use the technology of semi-algebraic (SA) sets and piecewise semi-algebraic (PA) forms.
+We use~\cite{HardtLambrechtsTurchinVolic2011} as a general reference.
+Recall in particular that the CDGA $\OmPA^{*}(X)$ of all PA forms on a compact SA set $X$ is a model for the real homotopy type of $X$~\cite[Theorem~6.1]{HardtLambrechtsTurchinVolic2011}.